Traffic Management Hi-Vis Requirements (UK)

 Can traffic management hi-vis clothing be branded?

-Yes, traffic management garments can still be branded with company logos provided that branding does not affect reflective materials or reduce fluorescent coverage.
+Yes, traffic management garments can be branded with company logos provided that branding does not affect reflective materials or reduce fluorescent coverage.

 šŸ‘‰ Related guide: Print vs Embroidery: Which Branding Method Is Right for Your Workwear?